whyteaz/global.hackathon/TEAMS.md

 integrating cool web apps.
 He will learn a 2D JS Game framework for this contest.
 * `Chakib` is the artist of the team.
 He will create unique and amazing artwork for our project.
+He actually created our Crest, "Freddy Yeah", wearing a traditional Tunisian "Chachia" - a fancy hat.

 TNTeam already entered
 [Clojure Cup 2014](https://clojurecup.com/#/people/teams), and ended